Stripe acquires automated payments reconciliation company Recko

 Automatic for the payments

-Founded in 2017, Bangalore-based Recko sits in the middle of ecommerce platforms and marketplaces, digital payment gateways, logistics companies, accounting and enterprise resource planning (ERP) software, payout processors, and more, to automate the whole reconciliation process from transaction matching through to revenue reporting.
+Founded in 2017, Recko sits in the middle of ecommerce platforms and marketplaces, digital payment gateways, logistics companies, accounting and enterprise resource planning (ERP) software, payout processors, and more, to automate the whole reconciliation process from transaction matching through to revenue reporting.

-Reports emerged back in July that Stripe was mulling an equity investment in Recko, and given that Stripe is already available as an integration with Recko, today’s news makes a great deal of sense.
+Reports emerged back in July that Stripe was mulling an equity investment in Recko, and given that Stripe is already available as an integration with Recko, today’s news was sure to come.

-With a $95 billion-plus valuation, Stripe is one of the most valuable startups in the world, and as it prepares to go public in 2022, the San Francisco-based company is not only looking to bolster its native capabilities, but it’s also seeking deeper inroads into the lucrative Indian market where Recko counts high-profile customers such as Flipkart-owned fashion e-commerce company Myntra.
-Earlier this year, Stripe also moved to comply with local India regulations by migrating its data hosting infrastructure to local servers for Indian customers.
+With a $95 billion-plus valuation, Stripe is one of the most valuable startups in the world, and as it prepares to go public in 2022, the San Francisco-based company is not only looking to bolster its native capabilities, but it’s also seeking deeper inroads into the lucrative tech and e-commerce markets in India where Recko counts high-profile customers such as Flipkart-owned fashion e-commerce company Myntra.
+Earlier this year, Stripe also moved to comply with local regulations set by India by migrating its data hosting infrastructure to local servers for the company’s customers who are located there.

 Recko had raised around $7 million in external funding since its inception four years ago, and although it will now be offered as part of Stripe’s integrated product suite which includes billing, invoicing, and revenue recognition, Stripe confirmed that Recko will still be available as a standalone product.